Having tests or surgery

 If you are going to hospital for a procedure such as tests or surgery, you may need to do a coronavirus test before you go into hospital.
 You and people you live with may also need to self-isolate beforehand.
 The hospital should give you more information about this.
 Your treatment might be delayed if you have coronavirus.
 If this happens, talk to the medical team about rearranging your appointment.

 If you need to stay in hospital, there may be a limit to how many visitors you can have.
 You can check this on the hospital’s website.
 This is to help reduce the risk of coronavirus.
 It is a good idea to take a mobile phone or tablet and charger with you, so that you can talk to family and friends while you’re in hospital.
-Visitors will need to wear a face covering at the hospital.
+Visitors may need to wear a face covering at the hospital.

 After you have had your test or treatment, the doctor or nurse should explain what to do if you get symptoms of coronavirus after leaving hospital.
 They will also explain about any further care you might need.